HandsOnDataViz/book/docs/HandsOnDataViz.md

 you wish to emphasize geographic diversity in your data, consider quantiles (or any of its cousins) because they use color to differentiate the middle portions of the scale.
-Or if you’re not sure what your data looks like, [create a histogram like you learned in Chapter 7: Chart Your Data](chart-google.html) to visualize it and help make wise map design choices. \[TODO: demonstrate a histogram with map data here?
+Or if you’re not sure what your data looks like, [create a histogram as you learned in Chapter 7](histogram-google.html) to visualize it and help make wise map design choices. \[TODO: demonstrate a histogram with map data here?
 <a href="https://academy.datawrapper.de/article/294-how-to-customize-stepped-color-scales" class="uri">https://academy.datawrapper.de/article/294-how-to-customize-stepped-color-scales</a>\]

 In any case, be very aware of how color palettes and interpolation